raspereza/HtoAA/README.md

 }

 ```
-The macro produces graphic file $histName.png in the working directory where the script is executed.
+The macro produces file `$histName.png` in the working directory where the script is executed.
 The list of histograms containing interesting distributions is given in the beginning of the macro.
 The distributions are obtained after selectring muon pairs of opposite charge.
 Further selection, in particular isolation requirement imposed on the muon-track pairs (each muon must be accompanied by only one track within dR cone of 0.4 around muon direction) significantly reduces statistics in the QCD multijet MC samples resulting in sparsely populated histograms with large bin-by-bin uncertainties.
-Therefore distributions obtained with further selection  Other distributions filled in the process of signal selection can be found in the analysis macro
+Other distributions filled in the process of signal selection can be found in the analysis macro
 ```
 $CMSSW_BASE/src/HtoAA/4Tau/bin/analysis_macro_4tau.cpp
 ```
 Please fill free to edit this macro and add histograms of the distributions you are interested in.

 # Creating datacards
 To perform statistical analysis one needs to create datacards.
 This includes ascii file encoding uncertainty model and RooT files with the observed data, background and signal distributions.
-For more information on statistical tools used in the CMS analysis please consult [this documentation]().
+For more information on statistical tools used in the CMS analysis please consult [this documentation](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit).
 You are adviced also to familiarize with the analysis by reading [dedicated paper](https://arxiv.org/abs/1907.07235v2) on the CMS analysis of 2016 data or [latest presentation](https://indico.cern.ch/event/1053526/contributions/4447626/attachments/2279719/3873270/Haa_2018.pdf) on the strategy of the H->aa search with the 2018 dataset.

 At the last stage of the analysis, the signal is extracted from two-dimensional distribution of the muon-track pairs selected in the final sample.
 The purpose of the macro, producing datacards, is to create templates of the two-dimensional distributions for data, background and various signal processes as well as to define uncertainty model in the format compliant with the CMS statistical toolkit.